Lacuno/nodejs-react-chat-demo/README.md

   - [x] Choose option to send message on Ctrl+Enter: On or off
   - [x] Language options: Currently English and German are supported
   - [x] Reset to defaults button
-  - [ ] Preferences are saved to local-storage
+  - [x] Preferences are saved to local-storage

+## Testing

+Currently there are only end-to-end tests for this project.
+To run the tests do the following:
+ - Make sure the server is started on localhost:3000
+ - Use `yarn run e2e` to open up the tests
+ - Choose the browser you want to use and start the test via the provided graphical user interface

 ## Miscellaneous